 Dragonfly ~ Hole-In-One Skirt.
 Great for buzzbaits!
 Whenever you see those 747-sized brown bombers buzzing around the water's surface, give this dragonfly color skirt a try on a spinnerbait, buzzbait or jig.

-Fire Tiger #2 - Hole in One.
-An exciting new fire tiger for 2009!
+Fire Tiger ~ Hole in One Skirt.
 Several leading crankbait manufacturers say fire tiger is their top-selling crankbait color.
 Not just for bass, but for walleye, pike, musky and other game fish, fire tiger is one incredible crankbait color.
-When it comes to spinnerbaits or buzzbaits, however, most anglers have never used a fire tiger skirt.
-Don't make their mistake.
-Start a fire.
-Toss the tiger.

 • Cold water, early season, pre-spawn through post-spawn.
 Fire tiger skirt works great all the way from ice-out (early spring) through post-spawn (early summer).
 You will find some of the largest female fish aggressively hit this color from pre- through post-spawn even in gin clear water - or murky water.
 In fact, under any water conditions this time of season.